 Many thanks to JC stepping in and helping me complete the frame for my art.
 In addition, thanks to my little brother who brought me more wood for my stash so I can continue to create.
 JC chopped and I assembled using my Kreg Jig, wood glue, and my point.

-Here’s my vision complete.
+Finally, here’s my vision complete.
 Yay!

 So…I have to ask…what would you have created with all those triangles?
 I’d love to hear your ideas too.

-Like most of my work, this DIY Mountain Wall Art is available in my online shop.
+Likewise, as with most of my work, this DIY Mountain Wall Art is available in my online shop.
 You can see much more there too!

-Also, pin and share my fun to inspire others to check the clearance bin too!
+Additionally, pin and share my fun to inspire others to check the clearance bin too!

-More projects like my DIY mountain wall art:
+Also, more projects like my DIY mountain wall art: